BROADSoftware/ezcplugins/kubespray/README.md

 https://m1.kspray4:6443/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login

-To get a token, on m1:
+To get a token, on m1, as root (Loaged as root, not by sudo)

 kubectl -n kube-system get secret